 Was there any non-Muslim collaboration in the slave trade?

 In his book Le Génocide Voilé, ,Tidiane N’Diaye only mentioned the vitalist kings of Dahomey (now Benin) as non-Muslim collaborators.
 Yet those kings at that time, while swearing in the name of their ancestors, categorically denied any involvement in the sales of captives, considering what was said and written about them as “slanders”.
 Vitalism was actually a psychological weapon of resistance, as in South Africa where Chaka kaSenzangakhona Zuli opposed the Arabs.
 We do not know if there was any black vitalist that has collaborated.
 Finally we should give thanks to all black Muslims who refused to cooperate, like the Senegalese religious leader Cheikh Amadou Bamba.

 The current behavior of Black Muslims towards the Arab slave trade

 Black Muslims today are generally in denial of the horror experienced by their ancestors.
 Their religious solidarity with Arabs orders them to protect Arabs.
 It’s a story they do not want to talk about, however they are very vocal when it is time to talk about the European slave trade.

-Any mention of the Arab slave trade is perceived by them as a spiritual attack.
+The mention of the Arab slave trade is perceived by many as a spiritual attack.
 They think first like Muslims before being Blacks.
 And some respond with an incredible aggressiveness towards those who mention this page of history that partly explains the decline of Africa.
 The extremists even think that the non-believers got what they deserved.